-Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | The Martyrdom of St Livinus | Mercury and Argus | Altarpiece of St Ildefonso (right panel) | The Road to Calvary | Adoration of the Magi |
+Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | The Martyrdom of St Livinus | Mercury and Argus | Altarpiece of St Ildefonso (right panel) | The Road to Calvary | The Consequences of War (detail) |

 Related Artists:Christoph Nathe